Tulum Encanto

 Food is also expensive in Tulum.
 There are some amazing places with reasonable prices scattered amongst the overpriced offerings however.
 One upside about Tulum is it’s an astonishingly international town for its size, and you can find some great world cuisine.

-• Unforgettable: Contesia with a “Down the Rabbit Hole” theme, this whimsical eatery is so cool but unlike most of Tulum now, reminds totally unpretentious.
-Laid back beach vibes, amazing food and drinks and out of this world Tulum magic.
+Unforgettable: Contesia with a “Down the Rabbit Hole” theme, this whimsical eatery is so cool but unlike most of Tulum now, remains unpretentious.
+Laid-back beach vibes, amazing food and drinks, and out-of-this-world Tulum magic.

-• Pizza & Drinks: La Hydra by Gigi amazing wood fired pizza, awesome ambiance.
+Pizza & Drinks: La Hydra by Gigi amazing wood-fired pizza, with an awesome ambiance.
 Great price.

-• Real Local Mexican Xiximak The owners are warm and friendly.
-Real Mexico food and great price.
+Real Local Mexican Xiximak The owners are warm and friendly.
+Real Mexican food and great price.

-• Trendy & Drinks Encanto truly enchanting, fresh cuisine, amazing drinks and awesome atmosphere.
+Trendy & Drinks Encanto is truly enchanting, with fresh cuisine, amazing drinks, and an awesome atmosphere.

 What about Montezuma’s Revenge?
-There are allot of great dining options in Tulum, however the more you explore the more you run the risk of encountering a meal that will have you puking the next morning.
-From experience I’ll warn you this includes even “nice” and expensive places.
+There are a lot of great dining options in Tulum, however, the more you explore the more you run the risk of encountering a meal that will have you puking the next morning.
+From experience, I’ll warn you this includes even “nice” and expensive places.
 I just run the risk but play it safer and avoid unbottled drinks and seafood if your stomach is more susceptible.
-As a tip: If you order lemonade get sparkling water rather than still as an extra precaution against food poisening.
+As a tip: If you order lemonade get sparkling water rather than still as an extra precaution against food poisoning.

 Getting around in Tulum:

-• Along the beach or in town there will be allot nearby that’s walkable.
+Along the beach or in town there will be a lot nearby that’s walkable.

-• Biking is a cheap way to get around just be careful and in good shape because it’s HOT and sometimes very humid and there aren’t always bike lanes or safe shoulders of the road and there are not streetlights after dark.
-Most hotels rent bikes from average $15 a day.
+Biking is a cheap way to get around just be careful and in good shape because it’s HOT and sometimes very humid and there aren’t always bike lanes or safe shoulders of the road and there are no streetlights after dark.
+Most hotels rent bikes for an average of $15 a day.

 Is Tulum safe:

 Um…..
 Mostly.
 Let me just preface this by saying that I have enjoyed traveling in Tulum both as a solo female traveler and with my daughter in tow.
 Although I’ve had to navigate some interesting scenarios I haven’t felt threatened or unsafe.
-I always plan and research before I go on excursions, trust my gut and ask locals for recommendations.
-Locals are fairly patient with tourists, they’ll be helpful and informative and kind although you’ll be outrageously over charged for absolutely everything (with a smile).
+I always plan and research before I go on excursions, trust my gut, and ask locals for recommendations.
+Locals are fairly patient with tourists, they’ll be helpful, informative, and kind although you’ll be outrageously overcharged for absolutely everything (with a smile).

-That being said, there have been numerous shootings in the town of Tulum already in 2021 and even several on the beaches as cartels vie for the lucrative tourism monied territory.
-Police are hand in hand with the cartels but the national guard keep up a strong (armed) presence on the streets and roads throughout Tulum to deter cartel activity.
-I was told by locals to stay off of one road in particular in town called Del Sur where there are frequent shootings and be aware of your surroundings, especially after dark.
+That being said, there have been numerous shootings in the town of Tulum already in 2021 and even several on the beaches as cartels vie for the lucrative tourism-monied territory.
+Police are hand in hand with the cartels but the national guard keeps up a strong (armed) presence on the streets and roads throughout Tulum to deter cartel activity.
+I was told by locals to stay off of one road in particular in a town called Del Sur where there are frequent shootings and be aware of your surroundings, especially after dark.

 You will be at much higher risk if you buy drugs or do drugs.
-Marijuana is illegal in Mexico, I’ve known people who received a full search and shake down by four policemen when they simply lit a cigarette on the street, such searches are motivated in hopes that contraband could be found and a cash “fine” extorted.
+Marijuana is illegal in Mexico, I’ve known people who received a full search and shakedown by four policemen when they simply lit a cigarette on the street, such searches are motivated by hopes that contraband could be found and a cash “fine” extorted.

 Drive very cautiously or perhaps preferably take taxis and don’t drive at all.
 Other drivers are very aggressive, roads are poorly kept and narrow.
 The rules of the road are open to interpretation.
 If you do have an incident be prepared to pay the police cash on the spot regardless of whether you are at fault.